 There are ongoing efforts by governmental and third-party payers to contain or reduce the costs of healthcare through various reform measures.
 In the United States, the Federal government passed comprehensive healthcare reform legislation, the ACA, in 2010, which Congress may consider legislation to repeal or replace.
 In January 2017, President Trump signed an Executive Order directing federal agencies with authorities and responsibilities under the ACA to waive, defer, grant exemptions from, or delay the implementation of any provision of the ACA that would impose a fiscal or regulatory burden on states, individuals, healthcare providers, health insurers, or manufacturers of pharmaceuticals or medical devices.
-In March 2017, following the passage of the budget resolution for fiscal year 2017, the U.S. House of Representatives introduced legislation known as the American Health Care Act, which, if enacted, would have amended or repealed significant portions of the ACA.
-However, consensus over the scope of the American Health Care Act could not be reached by its proponents in the U.S. House of Representatives.
-Thus, the proposed legislation has been withdrawn and the prospects for legislative action on this bill are uncertain.
-Congress could consider other legislation to repeal or replace certain elements of the ACA.
+The U.S. House of Representatives passed legislation known as the American Health Care Act of 2017 in May, 2017.
+More recently, the Senate Republicans have released and then updated a draft bill known as the Better Care Reconciliation Act of 2017.
+Each of these Congressional proposals would repeal and replace certain aspects of the ACA if ultimately enacted.
+The Senate Republicans have also contemplated legislation to repeal the ACA without companion legislation to replace it.
+The prospects for enactment of these legislative initiatives remain uncertain.
+Further, Congress could consider other legislation to repeal or replace certain elements of the ACA.
 We continue to evaluate the effect that the ACA and its possible repeal and replacement has on our business.

 In addition, drug pricing by pharmaceutical companies has recently come under increased scrutiny.
-Specifically, there have been several recent U.S. Con gressional inquiries and proposed federal and state legislation designed to, among other things, bring more transparency to drug pricing, reduce the out-of-pocket cost of prescription drugs, review the relationship between pricing and manufacturer patient programs, reduce the cost of drugs under Medicare, and reform government program reimbursement methodologies.
+Specifically, there have been several recent U.S. Congressional inquiries and proposed federal and state legislation designed to, among other things, bring more transparency to drug pricing, reduce the out-of-pocket cost of prescription drugs, review the relationship between pricing and manufacturer patient programs, reduce the cost of drugs under Medicare, and reform government program reimbursement methodologies.
 Further, third-party payers are increasingly challenging the price of medical products and services.
 If purchasers or users of our products are not able to obtain adequate reimbursement for the cost of using our products, they may forego or reduce their use.
 Significant uncertainty exists as to the reimbursement status of newly approved healthcare products, and whether adequate third-party coverage will be available.